Hydraulic Diameter

-The hydraulic diameter - dh - is used to calculate the dimensionless Reynolds Number to determine if a flow is turbulent or laminar.
+Hydraulic diameter - dh - is the "characteristic length" used to calculate the dimensionless Reynolds Number to determine if a flow is turbulent or laminar.
 A flow is

-The hydraulic diameter is also used to calculate the pressure loss in a ducts or pipe.
+The hydraulic diameter is used the Darcy-Weisbach equation to calculate pressure loss in ducts or pipes.

 dh = 4 A / p (1)